ropensci-review-tools/pkgcheck/README.md

 ## ✖ Package does not have a 'CITATION' file
 ## ✖ Package does not have a 'codemeta.json' file
 ## ✔ All functions have examples
-## ✔ Package  Package 'DESCRIPTION' has a URL field
+## ✔ Package 'DESCRIPTION' has a URL field
-## ✖ Package  Package 'DESCRIPTION' does not have a BugReports field
+## ✖ Package 'DESCRIPTION' does not have a BugReports field
 ## ✔ Package name is available
 ## ✖ Package has no continuous integration checks
 ## ✖ Package coverage is 0% (should be at least 75%)